Matthew McConaughey says there's an 'initiation process' in Hollywood - ExBulletin

 The Texas native went on to explain that after getting skin in the Hollywood game, he wondered why no one gave him tips and tricks sooner.

 “There's a lot of things you learn 10 years after being in Hollywood and you say, 'Well, why didn't they tell me that in year two?'
-Because there is an initiation process,” he told the outlet.
-“It just is.
-You can get tips, but you have to figure out the BS, cutting the wheat from the chaff along the way.”
+Because there is an initiation process,” he told the media outlet.

+“It simply is.
+You can get tips, but you have to understand the BS, cutting the wheat from the chaff along the way. “

 Knowing what he knows now, McConaughey wouldn't give his younger self any guidance.

-“I had no idea that phrase would precede me for the rest of my life, and people ask me all the time: Are you tired of that phrase preceding you?
-And I'm like, Hell, no!
+“I had no idea that this line would precede me for the rest of my life, and people ask me all the time: Are you tired of this preceding you?
+And I'm like, hell, no!
 That [came] came out of my mouth in a scene that I was never supposed to be in, that was never written,” he explained.

-McConaughey continued: “Every time I hear it, I'm like, 'Those were the first three words you said in a movie 30-odd years ago.
-I take that as a compliment.”
+McConaughey continued, “Every time I hear it, I'm like, 'Those were the first three words you said in a movie about 30 years ago.'
+I take it as a compliment.”

-Although the “Fool's Gold” star is proud of his accomplishments in Hollywood, it's in raising his three children that he finds the most joy: son Levi, 15, and Livingston, 11, and his daughter Vida, 14 years old.
+Although the “Fool's Gold” star is proud of his accomplishments in Hollywood, he finds the most joy in raising his three children: sons Levi, 15, and Livingston, 11, and his daughter Vida, 14 years old.

 McConaughey shares his children with his wife, Camila Alves, whom he married in 2012.